March 31, 2023

 1. The head injury occurred as a result of the employer’s negligence and;

-2. That the incident occurred within the last 3 years
+2. That the incident occurred within the last three years.

 It will not always be straight-forward to prove a head injury, especially as a result of employer negligence and your solicitor will be able to advise you more fully and undertake investigations where necessary.
 Several pieces of legislation protect you whilst working and these will all be considered when you make a claim for a head injury.
 These include: